kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

  Our research presents the following results:

-  1) There exist sinkholes in IPv4 -- a small subset of ASes that host a disproportionate amount of malicious activity.
+  1) A small subset of ASes host a disproportionate amount of malicious activity.

   2) Smaller subnets and ASes are becoming more ubiquitous in IPv4.